 Gamification in Ecommerce?

 A gamifier should be clear that certain rules must never be broken:

-Do not force the user to perform tasks that increase the effort to make a purchase.
+– Users should not be forced to perform tasks that increase the effort necessary to make a purchase.

-Never damage the image of the product or store.
+– Never damage the image of the product or of the store.

-Manage attractive targets for the user in short, medium and long term.
+– Establish attractive user goals in the short, medium, and long term.